 1978-1999 National Park Service, Volunteer in the Parks program (VIP).
 Conducted and participated in living history interpretation at Harpers Ferry National Park, Antietam National Battlefield, Gettysburg National Battlefield, C&O Canal Washington DC and Great Falls MD, Ft McHenry National Monument Baltimore, MD.

-Ray is currently managing his trucking/transportation business and devoting all available hours to the museum/railroad project.
+Ray is currently managing his trucking/transportation business and devoting all available hours to FPL non profit organization.
 He also volunteers with the Glade Valley Lions Club.